-Czech PM Babis courts EU despite Zeman win
+Czech PM Babis courts EU after Zeman win

 If you already have an account click here to login.

-Babis, to an extent, distanced himself from Zeman, who celebrated his victory on Saturday at a party with Czech far-right leader Tomio Okamura.
+Babis, to an extent, distanced himself from the president, who celebrated his victory on Saturday at a party with Czech far-right leader Tomio Okamura.

 "Am I close to him [Zeman]?
 He's my president, but I'm not invited to his private parties or birthday parties," Babis told this website.

-He rejected Zeman and Okamura's idea of a referendum on Czech EU membership.
+He also rejected Zeman and Okamura's idea of a referendum on Czech EU membership.

 "I've said many times that I was against a referendum, because we [the Czech government] will try to make our activity bigger here [in the EU capital].
 We have to fight for our interests [here]," Babis said.